-City of Regina

-Semi-Annual Sewer Source Control Report
+City of Regina Semi-Annual Sewer Source Control Report (Jan - Jun 2022)

-Environmental Services Water, Waste & Environment Citizen Services
+Environmental Services Water, Waste & Environment Citizen Service City of Regina

-May 2022
+December 2022

 EXECUTIVE SUMMARY

 The City of Regina (City) treats wastewater from residential, commercial and industrial properties.
 The quality of wastewater entering the sewage collection system is regulated by The Wastewater and Storm Water Bylaw, 2016 (Bylaw).
 The Bylaw sets allowances for various parameters that have been determined by weighing the needs of the wastewater treatment and collection system against realistic industrial, commercial and institutional wastewater quality.